Sturgeon Stardew Valley: How to Catch and Farm for Caviar

 Mountain Lake is it.
 No other water counts.

-We cast lines in every other fishing zone to confirm this: ocean, river, forest pond, secret woods, Sewer, and the Cindersap pond.
-None of those waters produced a single sturgeon over a full in-game month of casting at peak hours.
+No other fishing zone works: the ocean, river, forest pond, secret woods, Sewer, and the Cindersap pond never include sturgeon in their spawn pools.
 If you’re not standing on the Mountain Lake dock, you’re not catching one.

 The dock on the south side of the lake is the best spot.
 It puts you in casting distance of the deeper water, which matters because of how distance changes spawn weighting (covered below).
 For game-world context, Wikipedia’s sturgeon entry confirms that real-world sturgeon are bottom-dwelling deep-water fish, which is why ConcernedApe modeled the Stardew Valley version with a deep-cast bias and made the dock the highest-yield position on the lake regardless of fishing skill.